quasarframework/quasar-framework.org/source/components/autocomplete.md

 ```

 ## Vue Methods
-Only if you want to also trigger it manually.
+Use the methods, only if you want to trigger the component manually.
 Ajax calls trigger these methods automatically.

 | Vue Method | Description |
 | --- | --- |